Creative Non-Fiction Short Stories. :) Travel, Oldsters, Love, and Compassion.

-A mother and aunt slowly hand over the very young baby to his father, who waits in the shallow end of the hotel swimming pool.
-The baby wears a diaper and a cloth head wrap like a chef would wear.
-Grandma sits by with an expectant wait to be needed.
+The mother slowly hands her infant to his father, who waits in the shallow end of the hotel swimming pool.
+The baby wears a diaper and a cloth head wrap like a chef.
+Grandma sits by patiently, with an expectant hope that she’ll be needed.
 The baby fusses and cries as his legs enter the water.
-Yet, the father holds his son, smiling and making happy faces in order to help his son calm down.
-The baby’s torso twists above the water as it weeps.
+Yet, the father holds his son, smiling and making happy faces in order to help his boy to keep calm.
+The baby’s torso twists above the water as he weeps.
 His mother flinches to take him back, but the father blinks in reassurance.

-Watching baby’s first dip are his family and a cast of guests: a couple in love who tread together in the deep end, and in lounge chairs a British man covered in grey chest-belly-shoulder-hair and sun tan oil, next to a girl holding up a fashion magazine.
+Watching baby’s first dip are his family and a cast of guests, including a couple in love who tread together in the deep end.
+In lounge chairs: a British man covered in grey chest-belly-shoulder-hair and suntan oil, a man with a daiquiri, a girl holding up a fashion magazine.
 But everyone has openly broken from their reveries, their romantic gazes, their trend-seeking, in order to catch the baby shifting from tears to giggles.
 From anxious first kicks to yielding.
 The baby clings closer while his father walks him safely across the pool.
-The leisurely gathering laughs as the baby hits the water with a joyful fist, a mark of tiny triumph, a fear overcome.
+The leisurely gathering laughs as the baby strikes the water with a joyful fist, a mark of tiny triumph, a fear overcome.